 Unlike the ASUS VG259Q monitor based on the same panel, the Acer XB253QGP doesn’t have the same image filter, which makes text appear blurry to some VG259Q users.

 The Acer XB253QGP goes for ~$280, just like the ASUS VG259Q model.
 So, if you’re worried about the image filter of the VG259Q, we recommend going with Acer’s model.

 As an alternative, consider the BenQ EX2510, which is based on the same panel, and can be found for ~$250.

 In other regions, the Acer XB253QGP is available as the Acer Nitro XV253QP with the same image quality, performance, and features, but a slightly different design (without the ‘Predator’ branding).

 There’s yet another model that uses the same panel, the Acer Nitro VG252QP, with a basic tilt-only stand.
-This one is actually on NVIDIA’s list of G-SYNC Compatible monitors.

 Unless you mostly play competitive FPS games or are really sensitive to ghosting, we recommend considering the cheaper AOC 24G2 or ASUS VP249QGR models with the same image quality, but slower response time.

 In case you’re really competitive, consider investing around $35 for the Dell AW2521HF with a higher 240Hz refresh rate and faster response time.
 It also has an IPS panel, G-SYNC Compatibility, and an ergonomic stand.